![]() |

-When I passed by her booth, I noticed that she and her husband published Johnny the Great Rooster.
+When I passed by her booth, I noticed that she and her husband published Johnny the Great Rooster, which was illustrated by Delores Jones.
 Everyone who is close to me knows that I have a short story called, A Paltry Poultry Tale, about the chickens in my yard.
 Of course, I grabbed copy to write a review.

 Johnny and Susan in the Garden